 Rembrandt is generally recognised as one of the very best ever artists and it seems a tragedy that the man currently considered the world's leading expert upon the subject of Rembrandt's etchings declines to look properly.

-eric hinterding thinks that mine is a copy of Scmidt's rather than the other way round.
+eric hinterding subsequently stated to me that mine is a copy of Scmidt's rather than the other way round.
 Nothing remotely like supporting evidence has been offered for this opinion.
 Conjecture, supposition, wishful thinking based upon a thoroughly unprofessional examination (ie no close examination of the real thing) maybe alright for those of eric hinterding's stature in the art world.
 He may well be right but frankly I expect a bit more in the way of a convincing reasons to support his position.
 I expect close to unarguable expertise from any expert and even more so from the world's leading expert.
 And why would I be wrong.

 Access to all archival records in 2020 of any sort over the last year is dwindling to virtually zero.
 This is, as anyone wishing to do serious research of any kind is utterly tragic.
 I would like to have examined other original etchings by Rembrandt looking for stylistic similarities between the two.
 To be followed by photographing and uploading them.
 This does not look likely anytime soon.

 I would also like to compare paper samples known to be used by Rembrandt and if they exist betagraph images not just of the easily identifiable watermarks but entire sheets of paper because these images would allow papers to be matched.

 Logic says I need not bother with any known to have been produced after 1653.
 That would narrow things down a bit.
 I would begin if its possible with paper with the watermark known as " The Arms of Amsterdam" produced about 1653